 Sometimes you just need a little protein on the go, especially if you follow a vegan or plant-based lifestyle.
 With new vegan protein bars and shakes popping up everywhere, how do you know which ones are no better than a Snickers bar and which will keep you fueled for the next few hours?

 Next check out the ingredients.
 Does it contain sucralose, high fructose corn syrup, palm kernel oil, or sugar alcohols like mannitol, erythritol, or xylitol?
 Do most of the ingredients sound like food or a science experiment?
 Skip it!

 Now for the real test: does it taste great or leave you feeling like your chewing up dirt?

-Most of these bars I bought myself.
-I got a few for free at expos and some sent to me by the company.
-I was not monetarily compensated for any review.
-I’ve tried A LOT of vegan protein bars that didn’t make the cut.
+I have not been compensated for any review.
+I tried a ton of vegan protein bars that didn’t make the cut and I continue to update this post as I find new products.
 The following bars made our “best list” based on taste, ingredients, and nutrient content.

+Simple ingredients, no BS.
 I’m hooked on these.
-GROW bars have jumped on the “sprouted” superfood trend.
-They are the only bars I know of that are using sprouted raw watermelon seeds as the main ingredient.
-GROW bars taste great and have only 8 simple ingredients.
+Go Raw has jumped on the “sprouted” superfood trend with sprouted raw watermelon seeds as the main ingredient.
+They taste great too.
 This is the best of the best in the vegan protein bars category.